-Personalized learning is all about tailoring the learning experience to the needs of students, allowing them to gain more out of education by focusing on things that interest them and using learning styles that best suit their needs.
+Personalized learning is about tailoring the experience to the needs of students, allowing them to focus on things that interest them and use styles that best suit their needs.
 Code offers a unique opportunity to allow for structured and yet personalized learning.
 Ultimately, the way you learn to code is by completing projects.

-Enabling students to do things that interest them while, still working towards a common goal, connects strongly to the foundations of personalized learning.
-The type of project-based learning that is essential to learn code allows students to practice their creative thinking skills while also producing concrete products they can be proud of.
+Enabling students to pursue interests while working towards a common objective is at the heart of individualized learning.
+Personalized learning allows students to develop their creative thinking skills while creating tangible items they can be proud of.
 It’s a win-win for everyone.